risk-first/website/practices/Estimates.md

 Take aways:

  - There's no fixed amount of time something will take.
+It's not clear why the project needed to take thirteen months, or any number.
  - If you give someone a period of time to do something, it'll either take that amount of time, or longer.
  - Don't wait until 9 months to meet reality.